PyPNMApps/PyPNM-CMTS/docs/definition/index.md

 ### Adapter Kind
 The adapter implementation family (for example, `snmp`).
 This value selects which CMTS integration backend is used.

+### Cable Modem
+An individual modem registered on a CMTS.
+In inventory output, a cable modem is represented with at least a MAC address and may include IP addressing when available.

 ### CMTS Index
 A numeric index selecting which CMTS entry in `system.json` is being targeted by the adapter or a service group.
 This allows one configuration